sajari/sdk-python/docs/CollectionsApi.md

 with sajari_client.ApiClient(configuration) as api_client:
     # Create an instance of the API class
     api_instance = collections_api.CollectionsApi(api_client)
-    account_id = "Account-Id_example" # str | Unlike other API calls, the `QueryCollection` call requires the `Account-Id` header to be set to your account ID.
-This is because other API calls infer the account ID from your API key. collection_id = "collection_id_example" # str | The collection to query, e.g. `my-collection`. query_collection_request = QueryCollectionRequest(
+    collection_id = "collection_id_example" # str | The collection to query, e.g. `my-collection`.
+    query_collection_request = QueryCollectionRequest(
         pipeline=QueryCollectionRequestPipeline(